 But Dr. Sonpal says he doesn't see how plant extracts and minerals actually balance hormones or insulin.
 "Unless you have a medically diagnosed issue with your insulin levels, like diabetes, messing with them at all is likely not a good idea for your overall health," he says.

-Zeitlin agrees: "Personally, I do not promote supplements and am especially wary of ones claiming to suppress hunger.
+Nevertheless, it's safest to avoid the supplement completely, recommends Zeitlin.
+"Personally, I do not promote supplements and am especially wary of ones claiming to suppress hunger.
 Plus, research promoting this diet and supplement has been biased, and there is little unbiased evidence to support the claims."

 The Bottom Line